Voice

 Configuration

-To configure your project's voice system, go to the
+To configure your project's voice system, go to the voice configuration section.

 Define the voice export folder, where voices will be saved each time the project is saved.